influxdata/telegraf/plugins/inputs/elasticsearch/README.md

   ## of the cluster.
   local = true

-  ## Set cluster_health to true when you want to also obtain cluster health stats
+  ## Set cluster_health to true when you want to obtain cluster health stats
   cluster_health = false

-  ## Adjust cluster_health_level when you want to also obtain detailed health stats
+  ## Adjust cluster_health_level when you want to obtain detailed health stats
   ## The options are
   ##  - indices (default)
   ##  - cluster
   # cluster_health_level = "indices"

-  ## Set cluster_stats to true when you want to also obtain cluster stats.
+  ## Set cluster_stats to true when you want to obtain cluster stats.
   cluster_stats = false

   ## Only gather cluster_stats from the master node.
 To work this require local = true
   cluster_stats_only_from_master = true

+  ## Set indices_stats to true when you want to obtain indices stats from the Master node.
+  indices_stats = false

+  ## Set shards_stats to true when you want to obtain shards stats from the Master node.
+  ## If set, then indices_stats is considered true as they are also provided with shard stats.
+  # shards_stats = false

   ## node_stats is a list of sub-stats that you want to have gathered.
 Valid options
   ## are "indices", "os", "process", "jvm", "thread_pool", "fs", "transport", "http",